sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Request Payload
 N/A;
-[TBD] How can the ecosystem AUTHORIZE a component as an Orchestrator.
-Dont want any ol' component to say they're an orchestrator and have that be OK.

 ### Request Processing
 Once the Orchestrator has authenticated to the Integration Service, it must establish (or re-establish) any service handlers interacting with administrative interfaces and/or general operational interfaces.